WenqiWei789/XEnsemble-1.0/README.md

 ```

 ## Special Acknowledgement
 The code package is built on top of the EvadeML.
-We specially thank the authors in [7].
+We specially thank the authors.
+We also thank authors in Cleverhans, Carlini&Wagner attacks, PGD attacks, MagNet, universal(and DeepFool) attacks, keras models and those impletmented neural network models with trained weights.

-[7]  W. Xu, D. Evans, and Y. Qi, “Feature Squeezing: Detecting Adversarial Examples in Deep Neural Networks,” in
-Proceedings of the 2018 Network and Distributed Systems Security Symposium (NDSS), 2018